lmcintyre/AnimAssist/README.md

 Provides a quick and easy way to mod animations in FFXIV.

 You will need:
+- Before anything, the VC++2012 32-bit Redist from [here](https://www.microsoft.com/en-us/download/details.aspx?id=30679#).
+Havok will not
+launch in any way without it.
+You need `VSU_4\vcredist_x86.exe` from the link.
 - The executables from this repository.
 Click releases, download the latest one, and extract the folder somewhere on your system.
 - One of:
   - Python.
 I wrote anim.py on 3.8.10.